History of ballooning: First unmanned flight

 On 5 June 1783, the Montgolfier brothers first publicly demonstrated an unmanned hot-air balloon 35 feet in diameter.
 On 19 September 1783, their balloon Aerostat Réveillon was flown with the first (non-human) living creatures in a basket attached to the balloon: a sheep called Montauciel ("Climb-to-the-sky"), a duck and a rooster.
 The sheep was believed to have a reasonable approximation of human physiology.
 The duck was expected to be unharmed by being lifted aloft.
 It was included as a control for effects created by the aircraft rather than the altitude.
 The rooster was included as a further control as it was a bird that did not fly at high altitudes.
-This demonstration was performed before a crowd at the royal palace in Versailles, before King Louis XVI of France and Queen Marie Antoinette.
+This demonstration was performed before a crowd at the royal palace in Versailles, before King Louis XVI and Queen Marie Antoinette.
 The flight lasted approximately eight minutes, covered two miles (3 km), and obtained an altitude of about 1,500 feet (460 m).
 The craft landed safely after flying.